jvolker/miq-nz-booking-tools/README.md

 > How much time do I have to book a spot?

-It seems less that currently, less than 3 seconds.
+It seems that currently, less than 3 seconds.
 This might vary though.

 > After I click next, the page refreshes and nothing happens.